 While the Department's system of academic advising has been designed to forestall the occurrence of any bottlenecks in the student's progress through their degree program, it should be realized that it is ultimately the student who bears the final responsibility for completing the program successfully.
-The faculty mentor, having had experience with the procedures and policies of the Department and of the Graduate School, can advise the student as to the wisdom and propriety of their plans.
+The faculty mentor and Division Director (or their Designee), having had experience with the procedures and policies of the Department and of the Graduate School, can advise the student as to the wisdom and propriety of their plans.
 However, this should not be seen as a substitute for the student being independently aware of the Department, program area, and University regulations governing graduate study.